jlevy/the-art-of-command-line/README.md

    setfacl --restore=permissions.txt
 ```

+- To create big dummy files really fast, use `truncate` (creates [sparse file](https://en.wikipedia.org/wiki/Sparse_file)) or
+  - `fallocate`: available for ext4, xfs, btrfs and ocfs2 filesystems
+  - `xfs_mkfile`: almost any filesystems, comes in xfsprogs package
+  - `mkfile`: is there for Unix-like systems like Solaris, Mac OS X etc

 ## System debugging

 - For web debugging, `curl` and `curl -I` are handy, or their `wget` equivalents, or the more modern [`httpie`](https://github.com/jkbrzt/httpie).